Website Housing Families First

 • Establishes supportive, respectful, trusting relationships with students and family members experiencing homelessness, including those who may also have severe and persistent mental illnesses, trauma, and co-occurring substance use disorders.

-• Remains culturally sensitive to educational, social, psychological, and healthcare needs.
+• Remains culturally sensitive to the educational, social, psychological, and healthcare needs.

 • Partners with designated school system staff members and other partners to engage client families and promote connectivity to services and permanent housing options.